Undergraduate to Medical School Initiative

 About the Program

-Texas Tech University and Texas Tech University Health Sciences Center School of Medicine offer an exciting and competitive program designed for academically talented and highly motivated students interested in pursuing a M.D. degree.
+The Honors College of Texas Tech University and Texas Tech University Health Sciences Center School of Medicine offer an exciting and competitive program designed for academically talented and highly motivated students interested in pursuing a M.D. degree.
 UMSI is not an accelerated, 6, 7 year, or other type of fast-track program to medical school.
 By meeting the special requirements and deadlines of this joint program, a select group of entering freshmen are guaranteed admission to the Texas Tech University Health Sciences Center School of Medicine after completion of a Bachelor's Degree at Texas Tech University.
 Combined with undergraduate coursework and medical school, the student is looking at 8 years of study.

 - Must be a U.S. citizen or permanent resident of the U.S.